Casey Phair: Early life

 Phair was born in South Korea to an American father and South Korean mother.
 Her family moved to the United States when she was one month old.
-Formerly residing in Exeter, New Hampshire, she then moved to Warren Township, New Jersey, where she subsequently started playing soccer at the Pingry School, and training at the Players Development Academy (PDA) in New Jersey.
+Formerly residing in Exeter, New Hampshire, she then moved to Warren Township, New Jersey, where she played soccer at the Pingry School and trained at the Players Development Academy (PDA) in New Jersey.
+She played one season for the Pingry School as a freshman in 2022, scoring 25 goals in 15 games and earning first-team all-conference honors.
+In 2023, recognizing her performance for PDA in the ECNL, she was named her ECNL conference player of the year and tabbed ECNL All-American.

 Club career

-Angel City FC
+Angel City

-Following her strong 2023 FIFA Women's World Cup performance, Phair trialed with local NWSL club NJ/NY Gotham FC as well as the Kansas City Current and Angel City FC.
-On 18 January 2024, Angel City announced that they had signed Phair to a three-year deal through the NWSL Under-18 Entry Mechanism.
-She is the youngest player ever to sign with the club.
-She made her debut for Angel City as a 66th-minute substitute in a Summer Cup game against Bay FC on 26 July 2024.
+Following her strong performance at the 2023 FIFA Women's World Cup, Phair trialed with local NWSL club NJ/NY Gotham FC and fellow league clubs Kansas City Current and Angel City FC.
+On 18 January 2024, Angel City announced that the club had signed Phair to her first professional contract on a three-year deal under the NWSL Under-18 Entry Mechanism.
+She was the youngest player to sign with the club.
+On 26 July, she made her professional debut in the NWSL x Liga MX Femenil Summer Cup, coming on as a second-half substitute for Messiah Bright in a 2–0 win over Bay FC.